remelop03/numpy-tutorial-exercises/.learn/exercises/000-welcome/README.md

-# `00` Welcome to Numpy!
+# `000` Welcome to NumPy!

 We are very excited to have you here! 🎉 😂

-Numpy is an open-source Python library used to perform various mathematical and scientific tasks.
+NumPy is an open-source Python library used to perform various mathematical and scientific tasks.

-It allows us to perform numerical calculations in python.
+It allows us to perform numerical calculations in Python.
 We will use it mainly because we can  create and modify arrays, and do operations on them with ease.

 ## 💬 Fundamentals:

-During this course we are going to show you the most popular Numpy's functionalities.
-Also We will be talking a little bit about:
+During this course, we are going to show you the most popular NumPy's functionalities.
+Also, we will be talking a little bit about:

 + Why should we use NumPy?

 + Installation and Import.

-+ Numpy array creation and its attributes.
++ NumPy array creation and its attributes.

 + Basic mathematical operations.